The New England Journal of Medicine July 04, 2019

 Overall survival and radiographic progression-free survival

-Key result: The addition of abiraterone acetate and prednisone to ADT significantly improved both overall survival and radiographic progression-free survival.
+Key result: Abiraterone plus ADT significantly improved overall survival and radiographic progression-free survival compared to ADT alone.

 2019